noawe-boi/NoahsObsidianSync/Lion Activity.md

 3. how does the trailer convey the themes of identify and belonging
 - we see his current (adopted) family fighting with him for a par tin his life with his real family and his search for them

-4. how does he get seperated from his family
+4. how does he get separated from his family
 - he accidentally gets on a train

 5. how does the trailer illustrate his challenges with his biological family
-- they fight with him over ther place in his life and their relation to him with respect to his real family
+- they fight with him over their place in his life and their relation to him with respect to his real family